-We are always interested in hearing from writers and photographers who would like to contribute material to The Great Outdoors magazine.
+We are always interested in hearing from writers and photographers who would like to contribute material for The Great Outdoors magazine.
 Please contact the editor via email (email@example.com) if you are interested in submitting a feature article, Wild Walk or photography.
 We are not looking for anyone to review gear at present.

 The Great Outdoors magazine’s feature articles focus on adventurous walks in the hills and mountains of the UK and overseas.
-These are generally bought as words-and-pictures packages and so need to come with high quality photography.
+These are generally bought as words-and-pictures packages and so need to come with high-quality photography.

 If you have already completed the trip that you are interested in writing about, or if you’re pitching an article on an area you’re very familiar with, please email the editor with half a dozen low-resolution samples of photographs, a very brief synopsis of your proposed article and examples of previously published work.
 If you haven’t had work published elsewhere, please send a draft introductory paragraph.

 If you are hoping to write about a trip you haven’t yet undertaken, please send sample writing and photography from a previous trip.